 Divorce will be hard on your children too.
 It is important to maintain relationships with your children through the process.
 This will be of benefit for your mental and emotional health and for your children’s wellbeing as well.
 Talk to your children about the changes that they may be noticing due to the divorce.
 Allow them to confide in you.
 Listen to your children’s needs and concerns.
 Remember to also talk to them and support them outside of matters with the divorce.
 Talk to them about school, extracurriculars, activities, hobbies, and passions!
 A strong relationship with your children will also help when you are fighting for custody.

 6. Reach out to professional counselors

 Reaching out to professional help is by no way an easy thing to do, but Kevin believes it is one of the most productive actions you can take.
 Counselors can guide you through the emotions you are feeling and discover healthy ways to cope.
 Professional help will take time and cost money, but it is an investment that is well worth the pay off.
 Getting mental health help is common and beneficial.
 According to the CDC, “in 2019, 19.2% of adults had received mental health treatment in the past 12 months…” Consider finding professionals who know how to help you through this difficult time in your life.

 7. Be transparent with your attorney

 There are things your attorney can help with if they know about it.
 Be sure to share all information with your attorney.
 Withholding pertinent knowledge of your situation could lead to consequences like additional attorney fees or sanctions.
-Shupperd Law is here to help and support you through your divorce.
+Shupperd Law provides Boise and Nampa with divorce attorney services and is here to help and support you through your divorce.
 Kevin protects his clients and truly wants what is best for them.
 He takes each individual situation into consideration.
 With years of experience, Kevin will know the most advantageous steps to take.
 Contact Kevin and schedule a consultation to see how he can assist you.